linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server-on-debian-8.md

     >
     >A hostname would work too but since all Linodes have static public IP addresses, it's preferable for security reasons to connect by IP and bypass the DNS lookup.

 3. Tell the client-side OpenVPN service to drop root priviledges.
+For non-Windows machines only.
+If you want to give the client-side OpenVPN daemon its own user as was done on the server, be sure to specify the user name here.

     {: .file }
     /etc/openvpn/easy-rsa/keys/client.ovpn